-Outcome A: the ability to apply basic chemistry knowledge in all five modern chemistry areas to identify, formulate, and solve chemistry problems.

-- Outcome B: the ability to design and conduct chemistry experiments, as well as to analyze and interpret data and results in qualitative and quantitative terms. - Outcome C: the broad education necessary to understand the contemporary issues and impact of the chemical sciences in global, economic, environmental, and societal contexts.
+- Outcome A: the ability to apply basic chemistry knowledge in all five modern chemistry areas to identify, formulate, and solve chemistry problems. - Outcome B: the ability to design and conduct chemistry experiments, as well as to analyze and interpret data and results in qualitative and quantitative terms. - Outcome C: the broad education necessary to understand the contemporary issues

-- Outcome D: the ability to research chemistry topics, write research reports, and give oral and poster presentations on that topic. the foundation of chemistry knowledge to Outcome E: perform satisfactorily on national standardized tests including pre-professional tests.
-Outcome F: the ability to communicate effectively through written work and oral presentations. the ability to function on multi-disciplinary Outcome G: teams recognition of the need for, and an ability to Outcome H: engage in life-long learning.
-Outcome I: the ability to apply basic knowledge of mathematics, biology and physics in situations encountered by a chemist.
-Outcome J: the ability to appreciate new discoveries in chemical aspects of medicinal, health, environmental, and life sciences. - Outcome K: an understanding of professional and ethical responsibility.
+- and impact of the chemical sciences in global, economic, environmental, and societal contexts. - Outcome D: the ability to research chemistry topics, write research reports, and give oral and poster presentations on that topic. - Outcome E: the foundation of chemistry knowledge to perform satisfactorily on national standardized tests including preprofessional tests. - Outcome F: the ability to communicate effectively through written work and oral presentations. - Outcome G: the ability to function on multi-disciplinary teams. - Outcome H: recognition of the need for, and an ability to engage in life-long learning. - Outcome I: the ability to apply basic knowledge of mathematics, biology and physics in situations encountered by a chemist. - Outcome J: the ability to appreciate new discoveries in chemical aspects of medicinal, health, environmental, and life sciences. - Outcome K: an understanding of professional and ethical responsibility.